AthennaMind/dumputils-container/README.md

 ### Build

-For restricted environments the image can be build with the above commands.
-Please note that the main branch is considered unstable.
-Use the latest release tag.
+If you are on restricted environment, you can build the image using the above commands.
+Please note that the main branch is considered unstable, so it is recommended to use the latest release tag for the most stable version.

 ```bash
 git clone https://github.com/st3ga/dumputils-container.git